Frequently Asked Questions

 dotted line 365

 That’s up to you and the entering station.
-It might be possible if other stations are keen to show it.
-All entrants are also asked to offer, if they can, to make every entry available for use by member stations.
+Some CIRCOM stations will probably be keen to show it.
+All entrants are asked to offer, if they can, to make every entry available for use by member stations.
 The aim is to allow the widest possible circulation of programmes to the benefit of our regional citizens.
 However, this is purely voluntary and there is a “tick box” on the online entry form which sets out whether this can be offered free or with some fees payable.
 It is important that transmitting stations do ensure that all relevant rights are, indeed, cleared.
 The Prix is a great showcase for programming quality.

 If there’s a dispute, how is it resolved?